christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 - *Generally cutting-edge posts on how to use R:* R-Bloggers. [http://www.r-bloggers.com/](http://www.r-bloggers.com/)

-- *Interesting blog on how someone at the New York TImes creates graphs:* [http://chartsnthings.tumblr.com/](http://chartsnthings.tumblr.com/)
+- *Interesting blog on how someone at the New York Times creates graphs:* [http://chartsnthings.tumblr.com/](http://chartsnthings.tumblr.com/)

 **Assessment:**